-Grosvenor Waterside is thoroughly enveloped by a fascinating myriad of imposing landmarks, where an up-close, edificial presence imparts awe-inspiring, bird's-eye panoramas.
+Grosvenor Waterside is thoroughly enveloped by a fascinating myriad of imposing landmarks, where an up-close edificial presence imparts awe-inspiring bird's-eye panoramas.
 These historically deep-rooted, geographical demarcators constitute London's bona fide landscape celebrities, in sight, sound and motion.
-This tireless urbanscape of bridges, city lights and landing aeroplanes; commanded by soaring chimneys, seduced by a photogenic Ferris wheel and gently gazed by a world-famous clock tower, defines one the most iconic, recognisable and much-adored skylines anywhere.
-The potency of this well-known skyscape, equalled by locational exclusivity, is doubtlessly softened with comfy rooftop seating and soothing, leafy canopies overhead.
+This tireless urbanscape of bridges, city lights and landing aeroplanes, commanded by soaring chimneys, seduced by a photogenic Ferris wheel and gently gazed by a world-famous clock tower, defines one the most iconic, recognisable and much-adored skylines anywhere.
+The potency of this well-known skyscape, equalled by locational exclusivity, is pertinently softened with comfy rooftop seating and soothing leafy canopies overhead.

 While the apartments showcase trendified interiors, their landscaped rooftops exhibit a significant interlayer of gardens hovering between a vast parkland backdrop and mid-rise edifices.
-Aerially foliaged with native Hornbeam hedges, the landscape heralds ecological awareness in its long-term, environmental philosophy.
-Yet, the outmoded setup of railway sleepers and parched lawns forms a letdown to otherwise spectacular, cutting-edge penthouse rooftop lifestyle.
+Aerially foliaged with native Hornbeam hedges, the landscape heralds ecological awareness in its long-term environmental philosophy.
+Yet, the outmoded setup of railway sleepers and parched lawns rather forms an anticlimax to otherwise a spectacular, cutting-edge penthouse rooftop lifestyle.

 sittin' on the dock